demuth/demuth.github.io/_posts/2023-01-31-iphone-elmo.markdown

 ### Design

-A Zoom session was opened on one laptop, acting as the control and monitoring machine for this test.
+A Zoom session was opened on a MacBook Air (2019) running the mac OS Ventura.

-A second laptop running the mac OS Ventura joined the Zoom session.

-An iPhone SE acted as a document camera, and was attached to a microphone stand having a short adjustable boom, swivel head, and phone clamp.
+An iPhone SE (16.2) was attached via a spring clip to a short adjustable boom.
+A swivel head connected the clip to the boom to allow improve on adjusting the video.

-This technique uses [Continuity Camera](https://support.apple.com/en-us/HT213244), which is a built-in feature to the new mac OS.
-This system includes notices on the parent machine of low power status on the connected iphone - cool.
+Managing the connection between the iPhone and the computer's Zoom session is [Continuity Camera](https://support.apple.com/en-us/HT213244) which is a built-in feature to Ventura.
+Continuity Camera includes notices on the parent machine of low power status on the connected iPhone - cool.

 <!--- Hard link --->
 <!--- ![iPhone Elmo 1](/docs/assets/blog/img/iphone-elmo1.png) --->